Learning and Selfconfirming Equilibria in Network Games: Local externalities

-In this section we characterize the set $\mathbf{A}_{\mathbf{ Z}}^{SCE}$ of selfconfirming equilibrium profiles of actions in linear-quadratic network games with just observable payoffs.
-All our proofs are derived from the results in \ref{app:SCE} and \ref{app:interior}, which refer to the case of generic network games without the restriction to linear best replies, and are stated in \ref{app:proofs}.
-We start with the simplest case in which every agent necessarily finds it subjectively optimal to be active (that is, being inactive is dominated -- see Lemma \ref{Lemma:nice BR} in \ref{app:SCE}).
+In this section, we analyze the set of selfconfirming equilibria and the learning paths in linear-quadratic network games with just observable payoffs and \emph{without global externalities}.
+Several proofs are derived from the results in Appendix \ref{app:SCE}, which refers to the case of generic network games with feedback, and from the results in Appendix \ref {app:interior}.
+The proofs themselves are collected in Appendix \ref {app:proofs}.
+In subsection \ref{Subsec:SCEstructure} we relate selfconfirming equilibria to the Nash equilibria of auxiliary reduced games and we classify equilibria according to the set of active agents.
+In subsection \ref{Subsec:RelUniqueness} we provide properties of $\mathbf{Z}$ that imply uniqueness of active agents' equilibrium actions.
+In subsection \ref{sec:learning} we analyze learning paths.